javers/javers.github.io/documentation/configuration/index.md

   }
 </pre>

-As you can see, ObjectIdId is serialized using its 4 internal fields.
+As you can see, ObjectId is serialized using its 4 internal fields.
 The resulting JSON is verbose and ugly.
 You would rather expect neat and atomic value like this:

 <pre>